swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 ### Cross-Validation

-Use 5-fold stratified CV during hyperparameter tuning (GridSearch/RandomSearch) on training set only.
-Never tune on test set.
+Use 5-fold stratified CV during hyperparameter tuning (GridSearch or RandomSearch) on training set only.
+Never ever tune hyperparameters on the test set or we'll fool ourselves.

 ### Evaluation Metrics

-**Primary**: Macro F1-score (averages across classes, accounts for imbalance)
+Primary: Macro F1-score - averages across all classes and accounts for imbalance

-**Secondary**: Per-class precision/recall/F1, confusion matrix, balanced accuracy
+Secondary: Per-class precision/recall/F1, confusion matrix to see which classes we're screwing up, balanced accuracy

 ## Task Division